Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 weight: 20
 ---

-Manage your documents with the Document Library UI.
+Manage your documents with the Document Library WebUI.

 ## Before you start